OpenDominion/OpenDominion/CONTRIBUTING.md

 $ php artisan ide-helper:meta
 ```

-Now install the frontend dependencies:
+Now install the frontend dependencies.
+Note that if you're on Linux you need to have `libpng-dev` installed.

 ```bash
 $ npm install # Optionally with --no-bin-links on mounted drives, like with Vagrant